Crawling technicolor: Electroweak EFT

 Given the explicit form of the potential, we can check the relation (\ref{MsigPCDC}) between the dilaton mass and the technigluon condensate.
 Let us compare the trace anomaly in the EFT

 with that of the underlying theory

-As noted in appendices \ref{technigluon} and \ref{app:scaling}, the operator $\hat G^2$ scales homogeneously (no mixing with the identity operator $I$) and with dynamical dimension $4 + \beta'$.
-That is also true for the operator $(1 + h/F_\sigma)^{4 + \beta'}$ in (\ref{EFTtrace}), so we can conclude that $\langle\hat G^2 \rangle_{\textrm{vac}}$ corresponds to the remaining term in (\ref{EFTtrace}):
+As specified in Appendices \ref{technigluon} and \ref{app:scaling}, the operator $\hat G^2$ scales homogeneously (no mixing with the identity operator $I$) and with dynamical dimension $4 + \beta'$.
+That is also true for the operator $(1 + h/F_\sigma)^{4 + \beta'}$ in Eq.~(\ref{EFTtrace}), so we can conclude that $\langle\hat G^2 \rangle_{\text{vac}}$ corresponds to the remaining term in Eq. (\ref{EFTtrace}):